The Gilded Age (TV series)

-The Gilded Age is an American historical drama television series created and written by Julian Fellowes for HBO that is set in the United States during the Gilded Age, the boom years of the 1880s in New York City.
-Originally announced in 2018 for NBC, it was later announced in May 2019 that the show was moved to HBO.
-The first season premiered on January 24, 2022, and the second on October 29, 2023.
-In December 2023, the series was renewed for a third season, which premiered on June 22, 2025.
-In July 2025, the series was renewed for a fourth season.
+The Gilded Age is an American historical drama television series created and written by Julian Fellowes for HBO that is set in the United States during the Gilded Age, the boom years of the 1880s, in New York City.
+Originally announced in 2018 for NBC, it was later announced in May 2019 that the show had been moved to HBO.
+The first season premiered on January 24, 2022.
+In July 2025, the series was renewed for a fourth season, which was announced to premiere on November 1st, 2026.

 The series has received positive reviews, with particular praise for the costumes and performances of lead actors Carrie Coon, Morgan Spector, Cynthia Nixon, and Christine Baranski.
 At the 76th Primetime Emmy Awards, the second season received six nominations, including Outstanding Drama Series and acting nods for Coon and Baranski.

 Synopsis

-The series follows Marian Brook, a young woman entering 1882 New York City's rigid social scene who is drawn into daily conflicts surrounding the new money Russell family and her old money van Rhijn-Brook family.
-The two are neighbors across 61st Street near Fifth Avenue on the Upper East Side of New York.
-The series explores conflicts of new money (who made their money through industrialism), old money (who have inherited wealth), the African-American upper class, and the domestic workers in service to the other three groups.

-Numerous social and legal aspects of the age appear as subplots and themes, including the robber barons, the rise of organized labor, the social and legal power of women, the temperance movement, and the (then) scandal of divorce.
+Set in the 1880s, The Gilded Age is a period drama that depicts the cultural and technological changes that took place in the late-19th century United States.
+The show "highlights the tension between New York City's old and new monied elite," with the van Rhijn family representing the former and the Russell family representing the latter.
+The Gilded Age focuses on the efforts made by the character Bertha Russell (the wife of robber baron George Russell) to ascend to the top of Manhattan's social ladder.
+Brian Phillips of The Ringer describes the show this way: "The new-money Russells, fresh from robber-baroning their way to untold piles of lucre, move in across the street from the old-money Mrs. van Rhijn.
+Mrs. Russell, played by the brilliant Carrie Coon, is determined to gate-crash the opera boxes of the elite; Mrs. van Rhijn, played by the brilliant Christine Baranski, is determined to look down her nose at anyone whose family fortune is younger than the Declaration of Independence".